 Drought episodes have intensified worldwide due to climate variability, resulting in significant losses in wheat-producing areas.
 A thorough meta-analysis of 60 research showed an average yield reduction of 20–25% under mild drought, escalating to nearly 40% under severe stress (Lesk et al., 2016).
 In sub-Saharan Africa and South Asia, seasonal droughts have diminished wheat productivity by more than 30% in several places (Shiferaw et al., 2013; Tesfaye et al., 2017).

-Recently, extreme weather anomalies in Europe and Central Asia, including prolonged droughts and hailstorms, have resulted in local output failures, illustrating the increasing unpredictability in wheat production systems (FAO, 2022).
+Recently, extreme weather anomalies in Europe and Central Asia, including prolonged droughts and hailstorms, have resulted in local output failures, illustrating the increasing unpredictability of wheat production systems (FAO 2022).

 Effects of Drought Stress on Wheat Yield

-Drought stress is a significant limitation on wheat production globally, resulting in considerable yield reductions by affecting essential agronomic, physiological, and morphological characteristics.
+Drought stress is a significant limitation to wheat production globally, resulting in considerable yield reductions by affecting essential agronomic, physiological, and morphological characteristics.
 The intricate interplay of environmental factors and crop genotype in water-scarce conditions leads to inconsistent responses, frequently resulting in significant economic repercussions.